Avefector/The-Brain-Keyboard/Hotkeys/Hotkeys.md

 	- Ctrl + Shift + R  - Update Main Folder Note (Map of Content: Update Map of Content)
 		- *Quickly move notes to a folder by searching them in the search tab.*
 		- *Hierarchically ties every note's connection to one another in a decentralized manner.*
-	- Alt + R - Set Current Note as Main Folder Note (Map of Content: Set current Note as Central Note)
+	- Ctrl + Alt + M - Set Current Note as Main Folder Note (Map of Content: Set current Note as Central Note)
 		- [[#^oyt0v|^oyt0v]]